 Sayama Municipal Museum

 Sayama Municipal Museum is a medium sized museum in Inariyama Park in Sayama City, Saitama Prefecture.
 On the upper floor there is a permanent exhibition room.
-The hall on the first floor and part of the second floor are used for the travelling exhibits.
+They use the hall on the first floor and part of the second floor for the travelling exhibits.
 They have several exhibitions during the year.
 The one in the summer tends to cater to children.
-They’ve had some really excellent ones in the past, but unfortunately last year’s was a bit of a flop.

 If you are coming by car; the museum is about fifteen minutes from the Sayama Interchange of the Ken-o expressway or 20 minutes from the Kawagoe Interchange of the Kanetsu expressway.
 The museum and the restaurant share parking and it is free.
 Spaces are quite limited in the car park beside the museum, so it is not uncommon to have to wait for a parking space to come free.
 However, you can also use the park’s car park and walk over.